trys/trysv4/content/blog/ux-workshop.md

 description: "Day 1 at Clearleft: UX workshop"
 ---

-After trying the infamous coffee and sitting in on the Monday team meeting, I kicked off my time at Clearleft with a fascinating UX workshop led by [Andy](https://clearleft.com/team/andy-thornton).
+After sampling the infamous coffee and sitting in on the Monday team meeting, I kicked off my time at Clearleft with a fascinating 'Rough guide to UX' workshop led by [Andy](https://clearleft.com/team/andy-thornton).
 It was a fortuitous day to start, not only did I get to learn UX techniques from the very best, I got to know six of my new colleagues in a great environment.

 I arrived a little late (the new laptop took a while to set up!); they'd just finished running through the [history of UX](https://clearleft.com/posts/ux-short-history), and discussing user-centered design.
 This led on to the first activity, the interview.

 ## Empathy mapping

 We interviewed each other to find out more about our holidaying habits, how we decide when and where to go, and what informs our plans.
-As the interviewer, we categorised the answers into four categories:
+As the interviewer, we categorised answers into four categories:

 ![The empathy map template, Say/do, See, Think/feel and Hear](/images/blog/ux-workshop-empathy-map.png)